PiotrJagielny/MyCardGame/README.md

 Enemy choosed to play priest, that allowed to play Doubler.
 Doubler can double points of one card on board, so enemy choosed to double Chort.
 I choose to play wild roam, that plays all copies of this card from deck.
 ![image](https://github.com/PiotrJagla/GwentClone-MainProj/assets/76881722/108aec71-c8c6-48de-a0ab-0471f07ed498)
-Enemy chosen to play Sharpshooter and deal 2 damage to my one card.
+Enemy played Sharpshooter and deal 2 damage to my one card.
 ![image](https://github.com/PiotrJagla/GwentClone-MainProj/assets/76881722/9f5e1722-916c-4d9f-9b7b-57e8eeb6d640)
 I choose to play fireball and deal damage to chort.
 As you can see i can choose card to target and show of course show card info.
 When i hover on a card that i want to target, its copy on board lights with green, so i can see that this is this card(This is useful when two cards are the same, for example two wild roams).
 ![image](https://github.com/PiotrJagla/GwentClone-MainProj/assets/76881722/7bbc652a-cf38-46d9-a790-f280ee5c05c0)
-I chosen to target Chort and damage was dealt
+I choosed to target Chort and damage was dealt
 ![image](https://github.com/PiotrJagla/GwentClone-MainProj/assets/76881722/f59ca257-1907-48c4-8416-a96ce2cecab1)
 Enemy has one card but ended round, and now i can only play warrior.
 ![image](https://github.com/PiotrJagla/GwentClone-MainProj/assets/76881722/678a951e-1bbd-4e88-ad25-260a67963f29)